HomeGlossarySite MapContacts

 Useful Links

-The SMP Review is being undertaken by consultants Royal Haskoning
+The SMP Review has been undertaken by consultants

 The Project Team

-Three groups will drive the project forward, each with different but important interests in the coast and its management:
+Three local sub-groups drove the project forward, each with different but important interests in the coast and its management:

-The Minutes of CSG meetings are available to view, together with notification of future meetings.
+• The Minutes of CSG meetings are available to download.

-The Elected Members Forum (EMF) comprises Elected Members from each of the operating authorities together with Environment Agency Regional Flood Defence Committees, and be supported with observer representatives from Defra and Natural England.
-This group will be presented with analytical conclusions to enable each authority to make informed strategic policy decisions, and help them understand the preferred policies they will be asked to adopt.
+The Elected Members Forum (EMF) comprises Elected Members from each of the operating authorities together with Environment Agency Regional Flood Defence Committees, supported by observer representatives from Defra and Natural England.
+This group were presented with analytical conclusions to enable each authority to make informed strategic policy decisions, and help them understand the preferred policies they will be asked to adopt.

 EMF members